Bella Vista Motel Napier

 This clean and comfortable property has been assessed by independent accreditors Qualmark as 4 star quality accommodation.

 From the moment you arrive you'll enjoy the convenience of being located in close proximity to the Napier CBD for business, shops, entertainment and other activities.
-At Bella Vista Napier we cater for all your business or recreational needs.
+At Bella Vista Motel Napier we cater for all your business or recreational needs.

-The motel is easy to find, centrally located on Hastings Street which runs parallel to Marine Parade, with the majestic Norfolk Pines and waterfront behind us.
+Our Napier motel is easy to find, centrally located on Hastings Street which runs parallel to Marine Parade, with the majestic Norfolk Pines and waterfront behind us.
 We are very close to the Central City (4 minutes’ walk), Art Deco buildings, shops, supermarkets, restaurants, Marine Parade, War Memorial Conference Centre, Hawkes Bay MTG Museum and the Municipal Theatre.

+From our motel, Napier CBD is easily accessible.
 We have ample safe parking, leave your car to avoid parking issues, walk to work or explore.

 Tour the unique architecture of our city, or take a leisurely stroll down the ocean-side walkway where you will encounter the National Aquarium of New Zealand, Sunken Gardens, Ocean Spa Swimming Complex and Mini Golf (to name just a few!).